r3eckon/BNG-BeamLegalRacing/README.md

 ## Known Issues

-* Covet beamstate saving breaks advanced coupler beams, doors won't close, hood won't open.
-Current best workaround is to simply repair the vehicle.
-Scintilla beamstate can crash the game.
+* As of BeamNG version 0.28 beamstate loading is broken.
+This is listed in known issues for the game and should hopefully be fixed soon.
-* Towing mechanic may repair your vehicle.
-This is due to problems with a teleport function that shouldn't cause a reset yet sometimes does.
+* ~~Towing mechanic may repair your vehicle.
+This is due to problems with a teleport function that shouldn't cause a reset yet sometimes does.~~ Should be fixed as of version 1.10
 * Some tuning configurations can cause unfair damage when a vehicle is loaded.
 A workaround is implemented but may fail to work in certain situations.
 * Various UI problems, input fields stop registering keystrokes, whole UI can refuse to work.
 Workaround is to keep cursor above input fields.
 CTRL+F5 to fix the frozen UI.
 * ~~Race checkpoints sometimes fail to trigger properly.~~ Should be fixed as of version 1.6